How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Stokes (non-inertial) dynamics of curved films

-In this appendix we describe the derivation of the force balance equations~(\ref{eq:Howell-FvK-sym-1},\ref{eq:Howell-FvK-sym-2}).
-These equations were obtained by Howell in Ref.~\cite{Howell1996} for a thin film of volumetrically-incompressible fluid, by exploiting a formal similarity to FvK equations that describe the mechanical equilibrium of elastic sheets.
-In addition to ignoring fluid inertia and using a small-slope approximation, which we discussed already in Sec.~\ref{subsec:setup}, we elaborate here further on the negligible effect of gradients in the film thickness on its viscous hydrodynamics.
-For this purpose, we start by extending Howell's derivation, using the more generic form of the stress tensor of a 2D isotropic fluid model, given by Eqs.~(\ref{eq:strain-rate-vel},\ref{eq:stress-strain-rate-n}) which does not depend explicitly on the film thickness and is not restricted to a film of incompressible liquid volume.
-Then we return to Howell's original derivation and explain when spatial variations of the film thickness may be ignored. \\
+In this appendix we describe the derivation of the force balance equations~(\ref{eq:Howell-FvK-sym-1},\ref{eq:Howell-FvK-sym-2}) of the main text.
+An early version of these equations, which does not include the `` extrinsic'' charge, $\rhodyn^{(ext)}$, was obtained by Howell in Ref.~\cite{Howell1996} for a thin film of volumetrically-incompressible fluid, by exploiting a formal similarity to FvK equations that describe the mechanical equilibrium of elastic sheets.
+In addition to ignoring fluid inertia and using small-slope approximation, which we discussed already in the main text, we elaborate here further on the negligible effect of spatial gradients in the film thickness on its viscous hydrodynamics.
+For this purpose, we start by extending Howell's derivation, using a more generic form of the stress tensor of a 2D isotropic fluid model which does not depend explicitly on the film thickness and is not restricted to a film of incompressible liquid volume.
+This allows us to evaluate (in a following section) when it is possible to ignore spatial variations of the film thickness. \\